CloudaYolla/ForecastPOC/README.md

 -	Bring your own AWS account: The workshop will be based on sample scenarios and will be run at each participant’s own AWS account.
 Please make you have sufficient permissions for the services (Forecast, SageMaker, S3, IAM)

-# Workshop Audience
+# Workshop Agenda
 -  Business Overview
   - Opportunities & Challenges to Forecast
   - Major Use Cases for Forecast

-  - Amazon Forecast Unique benefits: Related datasets, Cold Starts
+- Time Series Analysis Primer

 - Algorithms Overview
   - Statistical Methods (ARIMA, NPTS, ETS)
-  - ML Models (DeepAR, Prophet)
+  - ML Models (DeepAR+, Prophet)
-  - Major Challenges of Recommendation Systems
-  - High Variation, Regional demand, New items (cold start), High Seasonality
-  - Enriching Dataset with Related Time Series Data
   - A note on Pricing

 - Customer Case Studies